In an average year, gun violence in America kills 40,000 people, wounds twice as many, and has an economic consequence to our nation of $557 billion.

 - American taxpayers pay $30.16 million every day in police and criminal justice costs for investigation, prosecution, and incarceration.

-- Employers every day lose $1.4 million in productivity, revenue, and costs required to recruit and train replacements for victims of gun violence.
+- Employers lose an average of $1.47 million on a daily basis in productivity, revenue, and costs required to recruit and train replacements for victims of gun violence.

 This report doesn’t try to put a price on human lives.
-Rather, it details the depth and breadth of America’s gun violence crisis in an effort to show why we must work to solve it now.
-Quantifying what we all spend in the aftermath of a shooting—whether the shooting was unintentional, an assault, a police-involved shooting, or an act of suicide—helps us understand the price we pay for this violence.
+Rather, it details the depth and breadth of America’s gun violence crisis in an effort to show yet another reason why we must work to solve it now.
+Quantifying what we spend in the aftermath of a shooting—whether the shooting was unintentional, an assault, a shooting by police, or an act of suicide—helps us understand the price we pay for this violence.

-This report is divided into four sections based on broad cost categories: costs borne by the government and paid for with taxpayer dollars, out-of-pocket costs paid by families and employers, lost income, and an estimate for the intangible lost quality-of-life costs of gun violence to account for pain and suffering, a commonly accepted economic principle used, for example, in jury awards.
-All of these economic costs ultimately pale in comparison to the pain of losing a loved one.
+All of these economic consequences ultimately pale in comparison to the pain of losing a life or a loved one.
 Our hope is that by combining strong data with survivors’ testimonies, we present a holistic picture of America’s gun violence epidemic and the sense of urgency to solve it.

-The Breakdown: $280 billion in Gun Violence Costs
+The Breakdown: $557 Billion in Gun Violence Costs

 Medical CostsImmediate and long-term medical care, mental health care, and ambulance and patient transport

-Police & Criminal Justice CostsPolice response and investigation, court administration staff, and incarceration
+Police & Criminal Justice CostsPolice response and investigation, court administration staff and processes, and incarceration

 Employer CostsEmployer costs for lost revenue and productivity